cwida/public_bi_benchmark/README.md

 Each directory is associated with a workbook and contains:
 ```
 samples:        a sample of each .csv file (first 20 rows)
+tables:         .sql files containing the schema of each .csv file
+queries:        .sql files containing the queries
 data-urls.txt:  links for downloading the full .csv.bz2 compressed files
-tables:                       .sql files containing the schema of each .csv file
-queries-original:             original Tableau queries
-queries-monetdb:              processed queries that work on MonetDB
-queries-monetdb-disabled:     queries that do not work on MonetDB
-queries-vectorwise:           processed queries that work on VectorWise
-queries-vectorwise-disabled:  queries that do not work on VectorWise
 ```

 There are 47 workbooks containing 207 tables (.csv files) with the total size of 41 GB compressed and 386 GB uncompressed.